 There is one external enable pin that controls both phases.
 A logic high on the enable pin (EN) allows for start-up of both phases and normal operation.
 Conversely, when a logic low is applied on the enable pin, both phases turn off and the device enters a Low-Current Shutdown mode.
+The startup time until normal operation after rising edge of enable pin (EN) is approximately 100 μ s.
+As soon as the device enters normal operation mode, the high side output pin (xHO) takes the status according to the input pin (xHI) for the -1 option or xPWM for the -2 option).
+Entering normal operation mode for low side, the xLO pin only becomes active after an edge of the input pin (xLI or xPWM) falls.
 All outputs (xHO and xLO) are pulled low when EN is low.
-Do not leave the EN pin floating.
+The EN pin must not be left floating.